tddbc/csharp-mstest/README.md

 	  "AS IS".
 No warranty of any kind is expressed or implied.
 	  You use AT YOUR OWN RISK.

-	C. Copyrighted to TAKANO Sho.
+	C. Copyrighted to TDD Base Camp and other contributors.

 	D. Above three clauses are applied both to source and binary form of this software.